hbctraining/Pseudobulk-for-scRNAseq/lessons/08_differential_abundance.md

 ## Differential abundance analysis with MiloR

 Looking at single-cell datasets on a cluster/celltype level is a very common mode of analysis.
 However, perhaps you have questions on the more subtle shifts within a certain cell population.
-The tool [miloR](https://www.nature.com/articles/s41587-021-01033-z) allows you to look more deeply into subtle shifts in smaller neighborhoods of cells by utilizng differential abundance testing on the k-nearest neighbor graph.
+The tool [miloR](https://www.nature.com/articles/s41587-021-01033-z) allows you to look more deeply into smaller neighborhoods of cells by utilizng differential abundance testing on the k-nearest neighbor graph.

 <p align="center">
 <img src="../img/milo_schematic.png" width="630">
 </p>

+The general method of this tool is to assign cells to neighborhhods based upon a latent space (typically PCA) and neighborhood graph.
+Ultimately, we generate a neighborhood by counts matrix.
+These counts are modelled with negative bionomical generalized linear model which is then put through hypothesis testing to identify significantally differential abundant neighborhoods with associated fold change values.

 ### Create new script

-Next, open a new Rscript file, and start with some comments to indicate what this file is going to contain:
+To start, open a new Rscript file, and start with some comments to indicate what this file is going to contain:

 ```r
 # Single-cell RNA-seq analysis - differential abundance analysis with MiloR